Punctured intervals tile $\mathbb Z^3$: Impossible tilings

-\begin{proof} In the case of $T_k$, one looks to the maximum volume covered by tiles in one of the $d$ orthogonal directions in a hypercube $[N]^d.$ When $N \to \infty$, the ratio of the volume covered by these tiles will have a limsup which is at most $\frac{3k-1}{k^2+2k-1}$ from which the result follows as the sum of the ratios over the $d$ directions should sum to $1$.\\ We assume $D_n$ tiles $\zz^d$ and look to the intersection of this fixed tiling with a hypercube $[N]^d$.
-Look to the $3^d$ possible partitions of $\zz^d$ in hypercubes with side length $3$.
+\begin{proof} In the case of $T_{k,g}$, one looks to the maximum volume covered by tiles in one of the $d$ orthogonal directions in a hypercube $[N]^d.$ When $N \to \infty$, the ratio of the volume covered by these tiles will have a limsup which is at most $\frac{2k+g-1}{kg+2k-1}$ from which the result follows as the sum of the ratios over the $d$ directions should sum to $1$.\\ Next, we consider the $D_n.$ We assume $D_n$ tiles $\zz^d$ and look to the intersection of this fixed tiling with a hypercube $[N]^d$.
+Look to the $3^d$ possible (infinite) partitions of $\zz^d$ in hypercubes with side length $3$.
+These correspond with the $3^d$ possible vertices in $\left( \frac{\zz}{3\zz} \right)^d$ that represent the corners of all the cubes in the partition.
 Call a nonempty intersection of $[N]^d$ with a hypercube of side length $3$ for a given partition a subregion.
-We now count the total number $\#D$ of intersections of a subregion of a partition and a $D_n$ which are of size $2$, in two different ways.
+We now count the total number $\#D$ of intersections of a subregion of a partition and a $D_n$ which are of size $2$ (the intersection has not necessarily to be connected), in two different ways.

 For each of the $3^d$ partitions, there are less than $\left( \frac{N}{3}+2 \right)^d$ subregions.
 Each subregion will contain at most $\frac{3^d-1}{2}$ intersections with a $D_n$ of size $2$.
 Hence $\#D < 3^d \left( \frac{N}{3}+2 \right)^d \frac{3^d-1}{2}= \frac{3^d-1}{2} (N+6)^d$.